 As we shook hands, Bud Ballou pointed to me and exclaimed, “Hey, great to meet you, Shaun – and good luck!”

 Over the next two months, I attended at least twenty more Bud Ballou shows at Timothy Too’s on Route 9 in Framingham.
 I ended up jotting down the deejay’s mystical elixir on a yellow legal pad.
 It was evident that he knew his music intimately.
 It was also evident that Ballou had developed a system of organization that enabled him to unearth music at lightning speed.
 Like a pinball wizard, he moved with relentless abandon from genre to genre, decade to decade, group to group.
-Similar to our New England weather, the opted tunes each evening were spontaneous.
+In the end, the opted tunes each evening were spontaneous.
 It was like observing a deft musicologist with ADD – working in fifth gear.

 Rather than play the obvious by an artist – “The Twist” by Chubby Checker, for instance; Bud tended to put on such less heralded Checker numbers as “It’s Pony Time” or “Let’s Twist Again.”
 Ballou relished putting on those “lost 45’s” that summoned a wellspring of memories for most dancers.
 He also loved setting up each song with particular details that would make the hit more relevant and captivating.
 His song introductions turned out to be veritable mini-music lessons: “From crooning on the corner of East 183rd Street and Belmont Avenue in the Bronx to eventually releasing this Top 5 single in June 1962, here’s the incomparable Dion DiMucci with “Lovers Who Wander!”